 Families Anonymous meetings are also available in the Evansville area on Wednesdays at 7p (Bethlehem United Church of Christ) and Saturdays at 10a (Methodist Temple).
 Please ask for details.

 Staff will be available during open visitation on the weekends for information, education, and support.
 Personal items may be brought in to clients during family visitation.
 Items are to be checked in at the Technician Station.

-Phase II: one hour weekly for eight weeks (various days/times available)
+Phase II: TBD 1 hour weekly for 8 weeks

-IOP curriculum includes materials that are empirically-based, clinically sound and widely used and respected by clinicians nationwide in the field of substance abuse treatment.
-These include: Matrix, Seeking Safety, Cognitive Behavioral Therapy (CBT), Family Program, and 12 Step Facilitation, with a focus on early recovery, relapse prevention and changing problematic thoughts and behaviors.
+IOP curriculum includes materials that are empirically-based, clinically-sound and widely used and respected by clinicians nationwide in the field of substance abuse treatment.
+These include: Matrix, Seeking Safety, Cognitive Behavioral Therapy (CBT) and 12- step facilitation, with a focus on early recovery, relapse prevention and changing problematic thoughts and behaviors.